Free DPI Converter

 +

-DPI (dots per inch) defines the number of ink dots a printer deposits per inch, directly impacting print sharpness and detail.
-Higher DPI means more dots per inch, which can make pictures clearer, sharper, but larger file size.
-While lower DPI can decrease file size and loading time, better for web pages; but it will also lower quality when enlarged for a widescreen or printed at a larger size.
+Higher DPI means more dots per inch, which can make pictures clearer and sharper.
+While lower DPI can decrease file loading time, better for web pages; but it will also lower quality when enlarged for a widescreen or printed at a larger size.

 How to choose the right DPI?